 Star Trek star Patrick Stewart has been a fan of Who for many years and also apparently Beavis and Butthead!
 However despite this Lalla Ward who played Romana claims that after leaving Doctor Who, Patrick Stewart gave her grief for appearing in a low brow science fiction series.
 Ironic really as not only would he go on to become a fan of this very series, but Stewart would also go on to find his greatest success appearing in another iconic science fiction franchise as well.

 7/ Richard Dawkins

-Dawkins has been a Whovian since the start of its run he has named it as one of his all time favorite television series.
+Dawkins has been a Whovian since the start of its run.
 Dawkins has actually appeared in Doctor Who in the episode “The Stolen Earth” claiming that the planets in the sky haven’t been moved to us, but that we have instead been moved to them.
 On top of that he is also married to former Doctor Who companion Lalla Ward.

 6/ Alex Salmond

 The former leader of the SNP claimed in an interview that Doctor Who was his favourite show and he liked the fact that there were more references to Scotland in Doctor Who after David Tennant had left.
 In 2013 the papers attempted to claim that an independent Scotland would not have been able to watch Doctor Who as it would now be in a different country, but Salmond responded by saying that its already seen in over 90 countries.